 - Make sure it doesn’t restrict your cat’s movement – they should still be able to walk, jump, go to the bathroom, etc.

-To get your cat used to wearing their jacket, you can let him wear it indoors for short increments of time (just as you did when you were harness training).
-Also, always supervise your cat while he is wearing his outerwear in case it gets caught or snagged on something.
+To get your cat used to wearing their jacket, you can let them wear it indoors for short increments of time (just as you did when you were harness training).
+Also, always supervise your cat while they are wearing outerwear in case it gets caught or snagged on something.

 Coat Recommendations for Cats